 Labor studies show that Chillicothe draws employees from a 60-mile radius, although most come from within 45 miles.

-A study of eight counties — Adair, Audrain, Cooper, Linn, Livingston, Macon, Ralls and Randolph — and statistics compiled by the Missouri Economic Research and Information Center showed 6,892 people employed were by one of the 177 "firms" classified as manufacturers.
+Page 2 of 3 - A study of eight counties — Adair, Audrain, Cooper, Linn, Livingston, Macon, Ralls and Randolph — and statistics compiled by the Missouri Economic Research and Information Center showed 6,892 people employed were by one of the 177 "firms" classified as manufacturers.
 That figure represents about 18 percent of the workforce engaged in private industry.

 Those workers represent a significant chunk of the region's economy beyond their employment status, taking home more than $256 million in wages, or nearly a quarter of the private industry payroll total.